-TAIC has four Commissioners.
+TAIC has three Commissioners.

 On the recommendation of the Minister of Transport, the Governor-General appoints the Commissioners for fixed, renewable terms.
-The board members operate as Commissioners for inquiry work, and separately as the governance board of the independent Crown entity, The Ministry of Transport manages board appointment processes for the Minister.
+The board members operate as Commissioners for inquiry work, and separately as the governance board of the independent Crown entity.
+The Ministry of Transport manages board appointment processes for the Minister.

 Jane Meares, Chief Commissioner